-To study the small bodies, we use ground-based and space-based telescopes to obtain images, photometry, and spectra in visible, infrared, and radio wavelengths, allowing us to understand things like composition, thermal properties, mechanical properties, rotation state, shape, binarity, and the nearby dust environment.
-For example, the animated picture at right shows processed images revealing day-to-day changes in Comet 29P as it suffers an outburst that shed about a billion kilograms of dust and ice in just a few hours.
+We use ground- and space-based telescopes as well as spacecraft to obtain images, photometry, and spectra in visible, infrared, thermal, and radio wavelengths, allowing us to understand things like composition, thermal properties, mechanical properties, rotation state, shape, binarity, and the nearby dust environment.
+For example, the animated picture at left shows processed images revealing day-to-day changes in Comet 29P as it suffers an outburst that shed about a billion kilograms of dust and ice in just a few hours.
+We use spacecraft missions to visit specific comets and asteroids and investigate them in unprecedented detail as geological objects.
 We are also the site of CLASS, the NASA SSERVI-funded Center for Lunar and Asteroid Surface Science.
-We also use spacecraft missions to visit specific comets and asteroids and investigate them in unprecedented detail as geological objects.
-All this lets us understand what the small bodies are like today — and, most crucially, how they are evolving — so we can eventually work backward and truly understand how small bodies represent the make-up of the early Solar System.
+Our research lets us understand what the small bodies are like today and how they are evolving in order to truly understand how small bodies represent the make-up of the early Solar System.

 Many of our current faculty (and alumni!) have been honored with having asteroids named for them!